-- How might participants benefit from sharing information with those who have an interest in their actions, performance, and involvement in Green Tier?
+- How might participants benefit from sharing information with those who have an interest in their actions, performance and involvement in Green Tier?
 What kinds of negative consequences might this have for participants?

 Participants in Green Tier are required to inform stakeholders about their progress toward superior environmental performance.
 This information sharing recognizes participants for their Green Tier actions while building trust with stakeholders and can earn them recognition and distinction among their competitors.
 Providing public notice of participants' involvement and performance in Green Tier might entice competitors to follow similar paths.
 This may increase the number of entities that demonstrate superior environmental performance, but some participants may not want to share this information with their competitors.
-Moreover, Green Tier's requirement for public involvement may expose negative aspects about participants to community stakeholders, regulators, and environmental groups.
+Moreover, Green Tier's requirement for public involvement may expose negative aspects about participants to community stakeholders, regulators and environmental groups.
 While some may view the transparency of Green Tier as a potential threat to businesses, there are ways for participants to fulfill the requirement and involve the public without surrendering their competitive edge.

 Although Green Tier participants must share relevant information with stakeholders, they are not required to share all information that may be relevant to competitors.
 The department does require an annual report from participants including a summary of their accomplishments, information on generic indicators, audit findings and reports on the success of the environmental management system.
 Participants are not required to submit a copy of the actual EMS.
-Aside from the contents of the annual report, they may submit any other information with a request that the information be held confidential because of trade secrets.
+Aside from the contents of the annual report, they may submit any other information with a request that the information is held confidential because of trade secrets.

 - How will participants be recognized on the department website?
 Is this recognition obvious to visitors?
 Who will be looking at this?

-Green Tier participants will be listed on the DNR website's Green Tier page along with links to public notices, press releases, and photos.
-The web page provides these entities with a showcase for their superior environmental performance and innovative thinking.
+Green Tier participants will be listed on the DNR website's Green Tier page along with links to public notices, press releases and photos.
+The webpage provides these entities with a showcase for their superior environmental performance and innovative thinking.
 Potential viewers of this information include regular visitors to the DNR website, those seeking more information about Green Tier, and those looking for information about the participants.

 - What's in it for businesses?

-While most companies have achieved consistent compliance with regulatory requirements, the current business environment provides the opportunity for companies to engage in behaviors that would constitute superior environmental performance.
+While most companies have achieved consistent compliance with regulatory requirements, the current business environment provides the opportunity for companies to engage in behaviors that would constitute a superior environmental performance.
 Green Tier would save time, reduce costs, encourage innovation, contain liability and adapt to market demands.
-For more information, read The Business Case for Green Tier fact sheet.
+For more information, read The Business Case for Green Tier (CO-506) fact sheet.

 - What's in it for the environment?